 Moreover, the polyphenols or OPCs (oligomeric procyanidins) found in grape seeds are also extremely nutritious for the body, thanks to their free radical-scavenging abilities.

 Polyphenols are also known for their job of binding collagen fibers.
 Collagen, the most abundant protein in the body, begins to deteriorate as we age.
 Grape seed extract prevents collagen from being damaged.
-This further allows for more elasticity in your skin, keeping it firm and perky, and preventing the dreaded sag and deepening of wrinkles.
+This further allows for more elasticity in your skin, keeping it firm and perky, and preventing the dreaded sag, deepening of wrinkles, and prevalence of cellulite.
 It even allows for better movement of joints and other areas of connective tissue.

 UV damage also prevents skin from retaining that bounce-back that makes skin snap back into place after being stretched.
 If everyone really understood how badly the sun damages their skin, the whole world would probably never be caught dead sunbathing again!
 Alas, educating people on the dangers of sun damage still hasn't quite convinced everybody to use sunblock properly and efficiently.
 But you, dear reader, are now armed with the knowledge that sun exposure is the very devil, and you'd do well to steer clear of it, or at least try to undo some damage from your youth by embracing substances like grape seed extract.